Michaelia Cash: Political career

 In a December 2017 ministerial reshuffle, Cash was appointed to the new position of Minister for Jobs and Innovation.
 The employment portfolio was abolished, while Kelly O'Dwyer assumed responsibility for both the Women and Public Service portfolios.

 Cash has been criticised for refusing to release a report into an 18-year-old who died while on a Work for the Dole assignment in April 2016.
-At the time, Cash promised to release the report within a month, as of April 2018 the final report was not completed, and an internal report to Cash completed in September 2016 had not been released.
+At the time, Cash promised to release the report within a month; as of April 2018 the final report was not completed, and an internal report to Cash completed in September 2016 had not been released.

 Cash offered her resignation from the frontbench on 22 August 2018, during the events of the Liberal Party of Australia leadership spill, 2018.
-Scott Morrison replaced Turnbull as Prime Minister two days later on 24 August 2018.
+Scott Morrison replaced Malcolm Turnbull as Prime Minister two days later on 24 August 2018.
 Cash was then appointed the Minister for Small and Family Business, Skills and Vocational Education in the First Morrison Ministry.

 In the Second Morrison Ministry, Cash was appointed the Minister for Employment, Skills, Small and Family Business in May 2019.
 In October 2020, she was additionally appointed the Deputy Leader of the Government in the Senate.

-On 29 March 2021, it was announced that Cash would be appointed as Attorney-General and Minister for Industrial Relations in a cabinet reshuffle replacing Christian Porter.
+On 29 March 2021, it was announced that Cash would be appointed as Attorney-General and Minister for Industrial Relations in a cabinet reshuffle, replacing Christian Porter, following advice from the solicitor-general that Porter could not remain Attorney-General while taking legal action against the ABC and their reporting on allegations of historic sexual assault.
 She was sworn in the following day.